Lyons man arrested after allegedly trying to set fire to a home

 LYONS, N.Y.
-(WSYR-TV) — A Town of Lyons man is facing arson charges after he allegedly tried to light a home on fire.
+(WSYR) — A Lyons man is facing arson charges after he allegedly tried to light a home on fire.

 Jeffrey T. Campbell 32, of Lyons, was seen pouring gasoline on the stairwell of a home that was occupied by several people.
 Campbell then allegedly lit the gasoline on fire and left the scene.